morphorm22/morphdocs/docs/source/examples.rst

 Compliance Minimization
 #######################

-The most understood and solved topology optimization problem is complaince minimization.
-In this tutorial, we apply a density-based material description to solve a compliance minimization problem.
+The most common topology optimization problem solved by practitioners is complaince minimization.
 A compliance minimization problem seeks to minimize the structural compliance (maximize the stiffness of the structure) given a volume or mass constraint.
+In this tutorial, a density-based material description will be applied.
+At the end of this tutorial, users will be able to set a density-based compliance minization problem in Morphorm.

 Mathematically, a compliance minimization problem is defined as:

 .. math::
    :label: eq_compliance_prob